cuducos/wed/README.md

 **:warning: THIS IS A WORK IN PROGRESS :warning:**

-`wed`'s idea is to automate something I do pretty often: once I register for a run or triathlon event, I frequently check the city's weather forecast for the race's date and time in the previous weeks and days.
+`wed`'s idea is to automate something I do pretty often: once I register for a run or triathlon event, I frequently check the city's weather forecast for the race's date and time in the previous days.

 ## Requirements